Ncookiez/pooltogether-stats-functions/README.md

 3. Create a storage bucket and set its name on `functions/index.ts`.

 4. Use `firebase deploy` to deploy the functions.

+If you run into function deployment issues, try deploying each function individually through `firebase deploy --only functions:ethDataQueries`, for example.

 ## Manual Data Updates